 If you can spend more for wireless, do it.
 If you need to save money, this is a great choice if your budget is under $75.
 Find here on Amazon.

 - Basic functionality and a simple user interface

 - Lacking if you are looking for any more than basic readouts

 - Not compatible with the popular Garmin or Wahoo apps

 For the Garmin loyalist.
-Garmin has definitely won cyclists’ admiration with its Edge lineup, and when like the 830 and 1030 models right now.
+Garmin has definitely won cyclists’ admiration with its Edge lineup, and we like the Garmin 840 and Garmin 1040 models right now.
 Both models are touchscreen, which is why we don’t include other Garmin models.
-The 830 is a little less expensive, so let’s profile that one.
-For people who like to keep it all in the Garmin family, we like the Edge 1030 Plus just a bit more, with its slightly larger screen and excellent battery life, but it costs a couple hundred more than the 830.
+The 840 is a little less expensive, so let’s profile that one.
+For people who like to keep it all in the Garmin family, we like the 1040 or the slightly older Edge 1030 Plus just a bit more, with its slightly larger screen and excellent battery life, but it costs a couple hundred more than the 830 and 840.